More failure for the Securities and Exchange Commission

 The SEC prides itself on exposing the underbelly of financial markets.
 In 2006, it initiated no less than 914 investigations, 218 civil proceedings, and 356 administrative proceedings covering everything from corporate fraud to compliance failures at self-regulatory organisations such as stock exchanges.

-Sometimes it rounds up miscreants by the truck-load, like the 26 people facing the rigour of the law over a $428m securities scam targeting the retirement of senior citizens.
+Sometimes it rounds up miscreants by the truck-load, like the 26 people facing the rigour of the law over a $428m securities scam targeting the of senior citizens.
 If the agency wins this one, which it's likely to do given its record, the ill-gotten gains will be “disgorged”.
 That is, returned to the victims or, failing that, deposited with the US Treasury.
 (The SEC doesn't keep recovered loot.)

 In recent years the agency has scored several major coups.
 Long before AIG's latest crisis, it got the same firm over the improper accounting of “sham reinsurance transactions”.
 That resulted in $800m in disgorgement and penalties.
 It showed up Fannie Mae for “improper smoothing of earnings in violation of accounting rules” ($350m in penalties).
 Tyco International was nabbed for “utilising unlawful accounting practices in a scheme to overstate its reported financial results by $1bn.
 And in 2004 Royal Dutch Shell was cited for overstatement of hydrocarbon reserves ($120m in penalties) in an international cause celebre.
 In fact, 2004 was a bumper year that produced over $3bn in penalties and disgorgement.